lihen12/HouseholdSorting/README.md

 # Instructions:
 ## Run the JAR file
     - Clone repository
+    - Navigate to the project directory
+        - JAR file is in project directory
+        - data.txt is in project root folder to test w/ JAR
+    - Run in command-line:
         - java -jar HouseholdSorting.jar data.txt

 # Requirements of the Program
 ## Functionalities